QTS Maths

 ✨Tip Number 2

 Prepare specific examples of how you've successfully led a curriculum or improved student outcomes in maths.
-This will demonstrate your capability and passion for the role, making you a standout candidate.
+Being able to share these experiences during your discussions will showcase your leadership skills and suitability for the role.

 ✨Tip Number 3